Esraasalahzidane/The-Project/Function & Non-function requirement.md

-# 1.Functional Requirements
+# Functional Requirements
-## 1.1 User Registration and Authentication
+## 1 User Registration and Authentication
-User(Job seeker or The Employer) must register by his personal information like his name, mobile, address and email.
-Then verify his account by email, and he must specify if he is an employee or job seeker.
+### 1.1 User(Job seeker or The Employer) must register by his personal information like his name, mobile, address and email.
+### 1.2 User verify his account by email, and he must specify if he is an employee or job seeker.
-## 1.2 Manage Profile
+## 2 Manage Profile
-Job seeker can add his name, address, email, mobile, photo and his job title to his profile, and he can upload his CV also to the profile.
+### 2.1 Job seeker can add his name, address, email, mobile, photo and his job title to his profile.
+### 2.2 Job seeker can upload his CV also to the profile.
-## 1.3 Job Posting
+## 3 Job Posting
-Employees can post jobs and specify description, requirements, and skills for these jobs.
+### 3.1 Employees can post jobs and specify description, requirements, and skills for these jobs.
 ## 1.4 Job Search
 Job seeker can search for his job title, or any other job and he can filter the jobs by date post, experience, and job type.
 ## 1.5 Apply Job